What Are the Similarities and Differences Between SOCKS4 and SOCKS5 Proxies?

 • Avoiding high location-based traffic

 However, it bears mentioning that both SOCKS proxies have no encryption protocols.
-They are best suited for instances where data security isn’t as high-priority as an anonymous high-speed connection.
+They are best suited for instances where data security isn’t as high a priority as an anonymous high-speed connection.

 1. Faster Connections